pshivakumar/cloud-aws-rekognize-image-serverless-app/README.md

     View image recognition results through the chosen output method, such as logs, API endpoints, or custom integrations.

 ### Contributing
     We welcome contributions!
-To contribute to this project

 ### License
-    This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+This project is licensed under [MIT License](https://opensource.org/licenses/MIT/)